neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 ## filesystem.getStats(path)
 Returns file statistics for the given path.
 If the given path doesn't exist or is unable to access, the awaited method will throw an error.
-Therefore, you can use this method to check the existance of a file or directory.
+Therefore, you can use this method to check the existence of a file or directory.

 ### Parameters